frederic-perez/AmE-dictionary/data/dictionary.md

 __bouree__ _n_ :four: AKA Bourré (also commonly known as Bouré and Boo-Ray) is a trick-taking gambling card game primarily played in the Acadiana region of Louisiana. _I watched some old men playing bouree._ _Bouree dealer._
 __bovine<sup>1</sup>__ _adj_ Relating to a cow or cattle.
 __bovine<sup>2</sup>__ _n_ An animal belonging to the genus (Bos) of ruminant mammals that includes the cow, wild ox, and yak.
-__bow__ _n_ :five::camera::hammer: _A gift bow._ _Lexus (Toyota's luxury brand) put the red bows atop its cars two weeks before Thanksgiving._ _Violins, violas, cellos and bows._ _The bow of the ship._
+__bow__ _n_ :five::camera::hammer: _A gift bow._ _Lexus (Toyota’s luxury brand) put the red bows atop its cars two weeks before Thanksgiving._ _Violins, violas, cellos and bows._ _The bow of the ship._
-__bowdlerize__ _v_ :three: To remove the parts of a book, movie, or play that are likely to offend people, with the result that it is no longer very good. _Syn_ expurgate, sanitize _The publisher refused to bowdlerize the classic novel, so the school board voted to place it on the district's banned books list._
+__bowdlerize__ _v_ :three: To remove the parts of a book, movie, or play that are likely to offend people, with the result that it is no longer very good. _Syn_ expurgate, sanitize _The publisher refused to bowdlerize the classic novel, so the school board voted to place it on the district’s banned books list._
 __bowel movement__ _n_ (BM) A euphemism for defecation; _"he had a bowel movement."_
 __bowie knife__ :two::hammer:
 __bowl over__ _phr v_ __1__ To take by surprise. __2__ To make a powerful impression on; overwhelm.